patrickpiedad/personalWebsite/finalDesign/blog/2024-07-27-what-is-mssa.md

 There is also an option for people that do have IT experience and want to pursue a more advanced path in the cybersecurity world.

-MSSA offers high quality technical training on a chosen learning path, teaching the "hard skills" that service members often feel like they are lacking when transitioning into the civilian sector.
+MSSA offers high quality technical training on a chosen learning path, teaching the "hard skills" that service members often feel they are lacking when transitioning into the civilian sector.

 On top of that, MSSA also offers professional development training that is of equal quality to the technical training.
 This professional development includes many of the topics that you go through during your Transition Assistance Program (TAP), but on a whole other level.